Showing books by Joanna Trollope

 This beautiful softcover edition is in near fine condition, with no marks or tears and only minimal shelf wear.
 The pages are tight, unmarked, and the book is tight, square, and unmarked.
 Marrying the Mistress by Joanna Trollope is a novel that explores themes of family dynamics and the consequences of personal choices.
 The novel follows the fallout when respected judge Guy Stockdale, announces he’s leaving his wife of forty years for his younger mistress.
 Shocked by the news, Guy’s sons and wife face the emotional toll of betrayal.
 Known for its sharp psychological insight, Trollope’s novel explores the complexities of relationships, duty, and family conflicts.

-This like-new edition is near fine, no marks, pages are tight and appear unread, the book is tight, square, and unmarked, there is a black mark on the bottom edges of the page.
-The dust cover is unmarked, white cloth boards, and bright gilt lettering on the spine of the book.
+This beautiful first American edition, first printing, is in fine condition.
+The pages are clean, crisp, and unmarked, remaining tight and square in their binding.
+The white cloth boards are well-preserved, with bright gilt lettering along the spine, and the dust jacket is unmarked.
 Girl from the South centers on Gillon Stokes, a young woman from Charleston, South Carolina, who feels out of place in her traditional, conservative family and Southern society.
 When she travels to London to escape her routine, she encounters a group of friends with different perspectives on life and relationships.
 Trollope’s signature understated, elegant writing style was praised for making the book an easy, engaging read.

 This like-new edition is in near fine condition.
 The pages are tight, clean, and appear unread; the binding is tight, square, and unmarked.
 The dust jacket is clean, with white cloth boards and red lettering on the spine.
 In Other People’s Children, Joanna Trollope offers a perceptive and empathetic exploration of modern family life, particularly the emotional complexities of remarriage and stepfamilies.
 Known for her keen insight into human relationships, Trollope delivers a realistic and resonant portrayal of blended families.